Hazirah studies BEng Civil Engineering. She chose to study at City for our specialist labs and the state-of-the-art

 What makes City unique?

 The location of it is really unique as it is in Clerkenwell, close to many innovative and well-known businesses, an ideal place to be an engineering student.
 City also has quite a few cafes at every corner that open from early till late.
-The School of Science and Technology also has a Professional Liaison Unit to help all their students with internships, graduate jobs, CVs and more so that’s great.
+The School of Science & Technology also has a Corporate Relations & Employability Unit to help all their students with internships, graduate jobs, CVs and more so that’s great.

 What do you enjoy most about studying in London?